bevyengine/bevy-website/content/learn/book/control-flow/messages.md

 ```

 One thing to note is that `MessageMutator` does not run in parallel.
-This is because `MessageMutator` mutably accesses the `Messages<M>` resource that contains all of the messages of a given type.
+This is because `MessageMutator` mutably accesses the `Messages<M>` resource that contains all messages of a given type.
 The same applies for `MessageWriter` as well.
 Systems accessing either will only run sequentially with each other.
 On the other hand, `MessageReader` _can_ be accessed by multiple systems concurrently if they only access `MessageReader`.